These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 Requests to Report to an Administrative Office

-Such requests, including a summons to any judicial conduct hearing, must be promptly carried out.
-When the request to report at a specific date conflicts with a student’s schedule, notification of class absence for such person will be issued by the dean of students or his/her designee.
+Such requests, including a summons to any Student Conduct hearing, must be promptly carried out.
+When the request to report at a specific date conflicts with a student’s schedule, notification of class absence for such person will be issued by the Dean of Students or their designee.

 In accordance with the Tennessee College and University Security Information Act of 1989 and the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, the University of Tennessee has prepared an annual security and fire safety report containing campus security policies and procedures, data on campus crimes, and other related information.
-The report for the Knoxville campus and additional information, is available at the university’s Clery Act website.
-Additionally, a free printed copy of this report may be obtained by any student, employee, or applicant for admission or employment from the Office of the Dean of Students, 413 Student Services Building, or at the UT Police Department, 1101 Cumberland Avenue.
+The report for the Knoxville campus and additional information are available at the university’s Clery Act website.
+Additionally, a free printed copy of this report may be obtained by emailing your request to clery@utk. or in person at the UT Police Department, 1101 Cumberland Avenue.

-The university has adopted a policy that prohibits sexual misconduct and relationship violence, including sexual assault, dating violence, domestic violence, and stalking.
+The university has adopted a policy that prohibits sexual harassment (including sexual assault, dating violence, domestic violence and stalking), sexual exploitation, and retaliation.
 The policy applies to students, faculty, and staff.
-The policy and related processes are available, along with additional information on resources and related issues, at at the Office of Equity and Diversity’s website on sexual misconduct, relationship violence, and stalking.
+The policy applies to students, faculty, and staff.
+The policy (link to updated policy) and related processes are available, along with additional information on resources, supports, reporting options, and related issues, found on the Office of Title IX website.

 A university social activity is defined as any social function planned and/or attended by students.
 The best guide for planning social activities is common sense and mature judgment.
 Student organizations sponsoring a social function are responsible for the conduct of members as well as nonmembers.
 Student organization officers are encouraged to call upon advisors and members of the university staff for assistance in planning and operating their activities.